IBM/ansible-power-aix-oracle-dba/docs/Readme-Patch-Grid-SI.txt

 In the following example, we will apply RU 19.21 on a Standalone Grid Infrastructure.

 1. Passwordless SSH must be established between Ansible user & Grid user.
-2. SUDO must be installed on all the target lpars and the grid user must have sudo privilege.
-This is required for the "opatchauto" utility.
+2. SUDO utility must be installed on all the target lpars and the grid user must have sudo privilege to execute root actions.
+It is required by the "opatchauto" utility.
 3. In ansible.cfg file:
         a. set "remote_tmp" to a path where there is minimum 16GB of free space.
 It is for the remote staging option for patches.
         b.
 Make sure "python3" utility is available in /usr/bin directory on the target lpar.